DHTMLX/docs-todolist/docs/api/toolbar_api/configs/locale_config.md

 :::info
-Toolbar is a separate component of To do list.
-Thus, before applying the necessary locale to the Toolbar, be sure that you have already applied it to the **To do list**
+Toolbar is a separate component of To Do List.
+Thus, before applying the necessary locale to the Toolbar, be sure that you have already applied it to the **To Do List**
 :::

 :::tip